Circle of Friends for American Veterans

-Circle of Friends for American Veterans (COFAV) (also known as "American Homeless Veterans") was a 501(c)(3) organization that supported veterans and related causes.
-It was founded in 1993 in Falls Church, Virginia, by Brian Arthur Hampton.
-The charity is criticized for spending about 10% of their income for charitable causes, with the remainder being paid to fundraisers.
+Circle of Friends for American Veterans (COFAV), also known as "American Homeless Veterans," was a 501(c)(3) organization that supported veterans and related causes.
+It was founded in 1993 in Falls Church, Virginia by Brian Arthur Hampton.
+The charity has faced criticism for allocating only about 10% of its income to charitable causes, with the remainder being paid to fundraisers.

-COFAV contracts with professional fundraisers who use paid telemarketers to solicit funds.
-This structure costs COFAV over half of every dollar donated.
-Of the remaining funds, a relatively high percentage is executive salary and deferred compensation.
-Charity watchdogs have compared COFAV unfavorably to its peers.
+COFAV partners with professional fundraisers who utilize paid telemarketers to solicit funds.
+This structure results in COFAV incurring costs of over half of every dollar donated.
+Of the remaining funds, a relatively high percentage goes toward executive salaries and deferred compensation.
+Charity watchdogs have unfavorably compared COFAV to its peers.

-In 2020, COFAV was dissolved and Hampton was fined $100,000 by the attorney general of Virginia.
+In 2020, COFAV was dissolved, and Hampton was fined $100,000 by the attorney general of Virginia.

 Charitable activities

 Lobbying

 Hampton said he had "hosted more than 100 members of Congress across 196 veterans shelter-themed forums in 46 cities" in rallies for these non-profits.
 In the summer of 2015 Lauren Baghsarian, from Stockton University's Washington Center program served as the Circle of Friends for American Veterans' Program Coordinator where she "research[ed] the many issues our country's veterans face while reintegrating into civilian life."
 [She] met with Legislative Assistants of Congress and Senate.